Our top priority at Jest is simple: we must continually earn the privilege of being in our users’ messaging inbox.

 4. We Cap Messages at One Per Day

 We limit outbound messages to one per day because attention is finite.
-We don’t want to become background noise, and we don’t want to train players to ignore us.
+We don’t want to become background noise, and we don’t want to train users to ignore us.
 Scarcity creates signal - and signal drives action.

 Why This Matters